 Most internet service providers initially block SMTP port 25 that is required for directly sending email; you can sometimes get your internet service provider to unblock that port for you.
 However, what you often cannot do is get a correct reverse domain name lookup (reverse DNS) for your office/home internet address (IP address).
 Many email anti-spam systems use reverse DNS as one of their checks.
 If you do not have reverse DNS, you look like a spammer and your emails can be blocked

 A correctly configured email server must have a valid reverse domain name lookup which matches the email server host name.

 Not all receiving email servers will block your emails because many do not perform full anti-spam.
-Also some may have whitelisted your email server to work around the incorrect configuration.
-However, your emails will probably be blocked to some recipients and your email service can be unreliable.
+Also, some may have whitelisted your email server to work around the incorrect configuration.
+However, your emails will probably be blocked to at least some recipients and your email service can be unreliable.

 It is becoming increasingly common for anti-spam block/black-list services to block whole ranges of internet addresses for internet service providers.
-For example, large ranges of Vodafone & Spark addresses are blocked for directly sending email.
+For example, large ranges of Vodafone & Spark addresses are in some third-party public block lists to stop directly sending email.

 You can get around this problem by using a properly configured email service to forward your email for you.
 Most internet service providers do give you the ability to send email via their email servers.

 - When attaching a desktop computer to the internet, you would nearly always use a service provider to send your email for you.
 That might be your own internet service provider or an email service such as Google gmail, Microsoft 360 or Hotmail.

 - When your office email server sends email via another email server, that other server is often called a Smart Host.